Superconnection and Orbifold Chern character: A review of groupoids and orbifolds

 \begin{prop} For any point $x\in G_0$, a neighborhood of $x$ in $\mathcal{G}$ exists. \end{prop} \begin{proof} This is a special case of the linearization theorem \cite{weinstein:linearization}. \end{proof}

 For compact complex orbifolds (in the sense of Definition \ref{defi: compact complex orbifold}), we have the following further result.

-\begin{prop} For a compact complex orbifold, we can choose a representing orbifold groupoid $\mathcal{G}=(G_0,G_1)$ such that for every $x\in G_0$ and $U$ an invariant open neighborhood of $x$ in $G_0$ there is an arbitrarily small $\mathcal{G}$-invariant open subset $V$ on $G_0$ satisfying the following properties: \begin{itemize} \item $V$ is a disjoint union of open subsets $\{V_i\}$ such that each point in the $\mathcal{G}$-orbit of $x$ belongs to one and only one $V_i$; \item the restriction of $\mathcal{G}$ to each $V_i$ is isomorphic to the transformation groupoid $\Gamma_i\rtimes V_i\rightrightarrows V_i$ with $\Gamma_i$ a finite group. \end{itemize} \end{prop} \begin{proof} Since the orbifold is compact, we can choose to work with a special orbifold groupoid $\mathcal{G}=(G_0,G_1)$ such that every $\mathcal{G}$-orbit on $G_0$ is a finite set.
+\begin{prop} For a compact complex orbifold, we can choose a representing orbifold groupoid $\mathcal{G}=(G_0,G_1)$ such that for every $x\in G_0$ and $U$ an invariant open neighborhood of $x$ in $G_0$ there is an arbitrarily small $\mathcal{G}$-invariant open subset $V$ on $G_0$ satisfying the following properties: \begin{itemize} \item $V$ is a disjoint union of open subsets $\{V_i\}$ such that each point in the $\mathcal{G}$-orbit of $x$ belongs to one and only one $V_i$; \item the restriction of $\mathcal{G}$ to each $V_i$ is isomorphic to the transformation groupoid $\Gamma_i\rtimes V_i\rightrightarrows V_i$ with $\Gamma_i$ a finite group. \end{itemize} Such a neighborhood $V$ will be called a $\mathcal{G}$-invariant neighborhood throughout the paper. \end{prop} \begin{proof} Since the orbifold is compact, we can choose to work with a special orbifold groupoid $\mathcal{G}=(G_0,G_1)$ such that every $\mathcal{G}$-orbit on $G_0$ is a finite set.
 This property, together with the linearization theorem for proper \'etale groupoids \cite{weinstein:linearization}, gives the claim. \end{proof}